-- When and where does a customer buy?
-What does he buy? - How often he pays on time? etc. - Label past transactions as fraud or fair transactions This forms the class attribute - Learn a model for the class of the transaction - Use this model to detect fraud by observing credit card transactions on an account
+- How often s/he pays on time? etc. - Label past transactions as fraud or fair transactions This forms the class attribute - Learn a model for the class of the transaction - Use this model to detect fraud by observing credit card transactions on an account